pakobots/cad/README.md

 [Fusion 360](https://www.autodesk.com/products/fusion-360/overview) design files for the robot.

 ## gcode directory
-The gcode files to print directly on Taz5+ printers.
+The gcode files to print directly on Taz5 only printers.